justin-calleja/game-dev-with-phaser/notes.md

     - A base class which can be extended by users of framework.
 User defines `GameObject`s in `create` (which runs once) and updates them in `update` (which runs every frame).
 - `Game`
     - The main controller for our game i.e. used to configure, bootstrap, start, and run our game.

+### 05-using-phaser

+Re-implement what we built with "dummy-phaser" in Phaser.js.